Skip to main content

 Privacy and macOS-Native Encryption

-Apple Notes.
-End-to-end encrypted with Advanced Data Protection enabled (iOS 16.2 / macOS 13.1+).
+Apple Notes is end-to-end encrypted when Advanced Data Protection is enabled on iOS 16.2 or macOS 13.1 and later.
 Locked Notes use AES-256 with a per-note password.

 For the strongest combination of macOS-native polish plus end-to-end encryption, Apple Notes with Advanced Data Protection plus Locked Notes is the leader.
 Bear and Obsidian are close runners-up with explicit passphrase encryption.